joegen/opalvoip-ptlib/ReadMe.txt

     directory to your PATH environment variable (so the MergeSym tool can be found).

+3. Open the ptlib.sln or ptlib_2005.sln file for DevStudio 2003 or 2005
+    respectively.

+4. Select Release mode and build MergeSym.

-2. The build should automatically create a file ptlib/include/ptbuildopts.h via the configure.exe program that should be in the ptlib directory.
+    The build should automatically create a file ptlib/include/ptbuildopts.h via the configure.exe program that should be in the ptlib directory.
 If you have any problems try running the program directly from a command line.
 Use ".\configure --help" to get information on options such as